-Home • Services to the citizens • Public safety • Burning permit
+Homepage • Citizens Services • Public Safety • Burning Permit

-You want to burn leaves and branches?
+Do you want to burn leaves and branches?
 Do not forget to get your burning permit from the Municipality!
-The burning permit is available free of charge from April 1 to October 31 inclusive.
+Burning permits are available free of charge from April 1st to October 31st inclusively.

 Please allow 24 hours for the permit to be issued.

-In our municipality, we are fortunate to have several agricultural lands, but also a lot of woodland and forest, not to mention our magnificent maple groves and it is our duty to protect these places and properties.
+In our municipality, we are fortunate to have many agricultural lands, forests, beautiful maple groves, and it is our duty to protect these areas and properties.

-Did you know that it only takes a few days of sunshine, a little wind and a split second to lose control of a fire?
+Did you know that it only takes a few sunny days, a bit of wind, and a split second to lose control of a fire?

-The issuing of burning permits allows us to stay on the lookout and follow the recommendations issued by the SOPFEU and then to inform our Fire Safety Department of any activity in this regard.
+Issuing burning permits allows us to stay vigilant and follow SOPFEU recommendations, and inform our Fire Department of any related activities.

 The permit is valid for 5 days and allows you to burn leaves and branches.

-Note that only campfires lit in a specially designed fireplace do not require a permit.
+Note that only campfires lit in a specifically designed fire pit do not require a permit.

-Please visit the SOPFEU website for more information.
+Feel free to visit the SOPFEU website for more information: https://sopfeu.qc.ca/en/

 Rechercher